SteadyDAO/Steady-Factory/Readme.md

 The DAO periodically invests and buys into the treasury the approved chymes/commodity assets.

+## Benefits to the Steady DAO holder
+Steady DAO Tokens are the limited supply governance tokens for the Steady DAO ecosystem.
+Steady Token Minting and stabilization of the Steady DAO, depends on the governance decisions taken via staking Steady DAO tokens.
+Protocol fees are accumulated into the Steady DAO token as well via various mechanisms.

 ## Dynamic Fees
 1. Fee basis points are decided based on the risk of the chyme itself and transparency in the underlying That is if the underlying is less transparent about its backing the chyme will be initiated with a higher fee